 Redbourn Care Group (RCG) is committed to the fair treatment of its volunteers, potential volunteers or users of its service, regardless of age, being or becoming a transsexual person, being married or in a civil partnership, being pregnant or having a child, disability, race including colour, nationality, ethnic or national origin, religion, belief or lack of religion/belief, sex, and sexual orientation.
 We actively promote equality of opportunity for all and welcome applications from a wide range of potential volunteers.

-Any person over the age of 18 (unless under the direct and appropriate supervision of a responsible person) living in or near the village of Redbourn is welcome to apply for volunteer positions with RCG.
+Any person over the age of 18 (unless under direct and appropriate supervision of a responsible person), living in the village of Redbourn and the immediate vicinity, is welcome to apply for voluntary positions with the RCG.

-Policy approved and adopted by Trustees: April 2016
+Policy approved and adopted by all Trustees: April 2019.